 “I would rather have him hear it from me than get a Red Cross message,” she says.
 “We have always talked about everything, good, bad or indifferent.
 They say it will upset them… but Jason (my husband) isn’t like that.
 He would have been so hurt and so upset had I not told him.”

 Parkhill says hiding things ruins military marriages because it undermines trust and communication.
-But for other wives, the choice wasn’t as clear.
+But for other spouses, the choice wasn’t as clear.

 Choosing the Burden of Silence

 Six years ago, Tara Peifer’s son began having coordination problems and strange tics during her husband’s lengthy deployment to Iraq.
 Repeatedly, the doctors at Fort Wainwright told her it was just deployment-related stress.
 Tara wouldn’t believe it, but she didn’t tell her husband specifics.
 A Navy brat herself, she was well aware of the code.
-Her husband was on the front lines, being shot at daily as he patrolled Mosul with his Stryker brigade.
+Her husband was on the front lines, being shot at daily.

 “He was in danger 24/7,” she explains.
-“He can’t have his mind on his son if he is taking care of a platoon who also have wives and children.”
+“He can’t have his mind on his son if he is taking care of a platoon who also have families at home.”

 Instead, she was sick to her stomach and emotionally drained.
-She relied on her best friend for support with “the monkey on her back.”
+She relied on her best friend for support.
 She worried her husband would never forgive her silence.